 In some cases, this requirement may be waived upon recommendation of the home government or on other grounds.

 Please note that once a J-1/J-2 receives either a waiver approval notice (from USCIS) or a waiver recommendation (by DOS), he/she is no longer eligible for any extensions, etc. as he/she is no longer considered as a bona fide exchange visitor by DOS, which oversees the J exchange visitor program.
 He/she can, of course, finish his/her current exchange program until the end date listed on the current DS-2019.
 Thus, a J-1/J-2 should plan the timing of a waiver application carefully.

-In general, all J-1 scholars will conduct their activities at UMASS Boston.
-In rare situations, the J-1 activity might occur at a non-UMASS site under the full, day-to-day supervision of a regular full-time UMASS Boston faculty member.
-In such cases, attach a letter from the Chair of the hosting department that includes the following:
+In general, all J-1 scholars will conduct their activities at UMass Boston.
+In rare situations, the J-1 activity might occur at a non-UMass Boston site under the full, day-to-day supervision of a regular full-time UMass Boston faculty member.
+In such cases, attach a letter from the chair of the hosting department that includes the following:

 - Dates of visit